Refresh bank authorization

 Common indicators

-Monitor your API responses and event notifications for the following error codes:
+Monitor your API responses and event notifications for the following statuses:

-When you encounter these errors, you must prompt the user to re-authenticate.
+When you encounter these errors, you must prompt the customer to re-authenticate.

 Relaunch the Lightbox